What Can a Landlord Deduct From Your Security Deposit?

 Request itemization

-Most states require landlords to provide an itemized list of deductions.
-If they didn't, they may forfeit the right to deduct.
+Most states require landlords to provide an itemized list of deductions with receipts.
+If they didn't provide one, they may forfeit the right to deduct anything.
+Send a written request via certified mail so you have proof of your request.

 2